potatoqualitee/pastel/README.md

 Commands are defined in the [src](./src) directory.
 Commands are defined by hashtables that match the Crescendo JSON format.

-For example, the `Get-LogonSession` cmdlet is defined using this hashtable.
+For example, the `Get-PastelColor` cmdlet is defined using this hashtable.

 ```powershell
 @{